aerialls/blog/content/posts/dynamic-dns-records-scaleway-dns.md

 ![Scaleway API Tokens](/images/scaleway/api-tokens.png)

 The next step is to make sure that the domain is registered on Scaleway DNS.
 The [web console](https://console.scaleway.com/domains/external) or the [public API](https://developers.scaleway.com/en/products/domain/api/) can be used for that.
-For now, it's only possible to register top domain (for instance `aerialls.io` and not `ddns.aerialls.io`).
+For now, it's only possible to register top domain (for instance `aerialls.eu` and not `ddns.aerialls.eu`).
 Follow the workflow to add the domain.
 In the end, it should be visible on the web console.

 ![Scaleway Domains](/images/scaleway/domains.png)